Miguel Ángel Félix Gallardo: Murder of DEA agent Kiki Camarena

-when his skull was perforated with a drill.
-He was injected with adrenaline and other drugs to be kept awake during his torture and interrogation.
+after his skull was perforated with a drill.
+He was injected with adrenaline and other stimulant drugs so as to be kept awake and to avoid his losing consciousness during his torture and interrogation.
 His body, wrapped in plastic, was found with that of pilot Alfredo Zavala Avelar, in a shallow hole on a ranch in Michoacan state.

 The murder prompted one of the largest DEA homicide investigations ever undertaken, Operation Leyenda.
 A special unit was dispatched to coordinate the investigation in Mexico, where corrupt officials were being implicated.

-Investigators identified Félix Gallardo and his two close associates, Ernesto Fonseca Carrillo and Rafael Caro Quintero, as the primary suspects in the kidnapping.
+Investigators identified Félix Gallardo and his two close associates, Ernesto Fonseca Carrillo and Rafael Caro Quintero, as the primary suspects behind the kidnapping.
 Under pressure from the US, Fonseca and Quintero were apprehended, but Félix Gallardo still enjoyed political protection.

 Arrest

 Félix Gallardo kept a low profile and, in 1987, moved with his family to Guadalajara.
 He was arrested in Mexico on April 8, 1989, and was charged by the authorities in Mexico and the United States with the kidnapping and murder of DEA agent Enrique Camarena, as well as racketeering, drug smuggling, and multiple violent crimes.

-According to US officials, Félix Gallardo also spent time at the Sinaloa governor's house as a guest, which governor Antonio Toledo Corro has denied.
+According to US officials, Félix Gallardo also spent time at the Sinaloa governor's house as a guest, which governor Antonio Toledo Corro had denied.
 When asked about his association with Félix Gallardo, governor Toledo said he was "unaware of any outstanding arrest warrants" against Félix Gallardo.

 The arrest of Félix Gallardo was the catalyst for exposing the widespread corruption at political and law enforcement levels in Mexico.
 Within days of Félix Gallardo's arrest, and under pressure from the media, several police commanders were arrested with as many as 90 officers deserting.

 Félix Gallardo's arrest also led to the dismantling of the Guadalajara Cartel, as key members of the federation chose to withdraw and form their own cartels, relying on violence to claim various territories and trafficking routes.
-The continuous disputes and conflict among the leaders would breed political, social, and military chaos, and eventually lead to the Mexican Drug War.
+The continuous disputes and conflict among the leaders would breed political, social, and military chaos, and eventually lead to the Mexican drug war.